-- The Clarence Island Shoreline Restoration Project with the Clarence-Rockland Environmental Society (CRES) has pulled the community together save community access to Clarence Island in Rockland, restore the shoreline, and educate the community about the importance of shoreline stewardship.
+- The Clarence Island Shoreline Restoration Project with the Clarence-Rockland Environmental Society (CRES) have pulled the community together to save community access to Clarence Island in Rockland, restore the shoreline, and educate the community about the importance of shoreline stewardship.

 - The Green Roof project at the Rockland Library, with the support of TD Friends of the Environment funding, transformed a grey roof into a delightful green-space.

 - We work with Boises Est on a regular basis to run education workshops to encourage forest stewardship.

 - The Community Energy Network (CEN) of Eastern Ontario promotes green job opportunities, energy conservation workshops, and holds retreats for businesses and organizations who are committed to moving the renewable energy and conservation agenda forward.